Mental health struggles in seniors is an area of study and discussion that has not had a lot of airtime in the media or in our society in general.

-From the rich resources at beyond blue to the resources we have at Autumn Care, together and as a community we can make real and precious change in the lives of seniors with depression.
+From the rich resources at beyond blue to the resources we have at Autumn Care, together and as a community, we can make a real and precious change in the lives of seniors with depression.

 It will take all of us, those in aged care, loved ones and friends to help those that need us most.
 Knowing the statistics, signs and being involved in the discussion is a great start to lasting change.